 Instances of the letter “J”, including Jehovah.

-As many might already know, the KJV used the letter “J” to replace the sound of the Hebrew “י” (yod).
+As many might already know, the KJV uses the letter “J” to replace the sound of the Hebrew “י” (yod).
 Today, the yod is usually translated as a Y or I in English.
 To be fair to the KJV translators, the sound of the letter “J” was in flux for a long time.
+In fact, during the time of the first KJV edition, there was no “J” used in the KJV, not in the Bible that it was based on, which was the Bishop’s Bible.
 In the beginning, the J in English was more like the J sound in German.
 Given the reliance on German translations during the reformation, it is no wonder that the German J found its way into English translations as the equivalent of the Hebrew yod.

 How did the KJV and other early translators decide on the “J” translation rather than “Y”?